 Jubilee Woodland, on the north-western edge of the campus, was planted by staff and students at the University in 2012 to commemorate the Queens Jubilee.
 The plot was grassland and although it is within the campus boundary, it is also part of the South Downs National Park.
 Whips of eleven native species were planted within a 2 Hectare plot, totalling 2500 trees.
-The whips are protected by tree guards.
 The following species were planted: